Suffolk Coronavirus (COVID-19) Updates

 - SCHOOLS: For information on Suffolk Public Schools, please visit the SPS website.

-- SOCIAL SERVICES: Effective March 15, 2021, the Department of Social Services will be open to the public for in-person customer service by appointment only.
+- SOCIAL SERVICES: Effective March 15, 2021, the Department of Social Services opened to the public for in-person customer service.
 Most services will continue to be offered in a virtual format for your convenience.
 To schedule an appointment for in-person customer service, please contact (757) 514-7450 or e-mail email@example.com.
 To Report Child Abuse or Neglect: call the Suffolk Department of Social Services during regular business hours at 757-514-7450.
 Out-of-State callers can call (804) 786-8536 and Hearing-impaired can call (800) 828-1120.